 – Per segment stretch

-– Twists with per-joint controls (hidden by default)
+– Twists with per-joint controls (optional twist joints)

 – Hip control (hidden by default)